giselamarque/p2g8/README.md

 ## Description

-Our motivation to create this was to make a safe space for any user to let everyone know their interest in literature in an efficient matter in the simplest way possible.
+Our motivation to create this was to make a safe space for any user to let everyone know their interest in literature in an efficient manner in the simplest way possible.

 ## Table of Contents